iavnishgupta/githubSearch/README.md

 It's been extended with testing support so you can start writing tests immediately.

 **This is not the perfect arrangement for your application.
 It is not designed for production.
-It exists primarily to get you started quickly with learning and prototyping in Angular**
+It exists primarily to get you started quickly with learning and prototyping in Angular 2**

 We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
 Please keep that in mind before posting issues and PRs.

 ## Prerequisites

-Node.js and npm are essential to Angular development.
+Node.js and npm are essential to Angular 2 development.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get it now</a> if it's not already installed on your machine.

-**Verify that you are running at least node `v4.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
+**Verify that you are running at least node `v5.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.